ani-pur/NLP_Tasker/README.md

 ## What is Tasker?

-Tasker is a self-hosted, AI powered task manager built with Flask and PostgreSQL.
+Tasker is a task manager built with Flask and PostgreSQL.
 It takes freeform, natural language input (like “finish physics lab tomorrow at 5”) and uses an LLM to convert it into structured, categorized task objects.

 ### Coming soon: